home-assistant/developers.home-assistant/blog/2021-08-16-state_class_total.md

 There are 2 defined state classes:

-- `STATE_CLASS_MEASUREMENT`, the state represents a measurement in present time, for example a temperature, electric power, the value of a stock portfolio, etc. For supported sensors, statistics of hourly min, max and average sensor readings or of the accumulated growth or decline of the sensor's value since it was first added is updated hourly.
+- `measurement`, the state represents a measurement in present time, for example a temperature, electric power, the value of a stock portfolio, etc. For supported sensors, statistics of hourly min, max and average sensor readings or of the accumulated growth or decline of the sensor's value since it was first added is updated hourly.
-- `STATE_CLASS_TOTAL_INCREASING`, a monotonically increasing total, e.g. an amount of consumed gas, water or energy.
+- `total_increasing`, a monotonically increasing total, e.g. an amount of consumed gas, water or energy.
 When supported, the accumulated growth of the sensor's value since it was first added is updated hourly.